 - Assistance dogs for people with diabetes

-Service dogs can enter with their owners to public places such as restaurants, hospitals, hotels, airplanes, and the list goes on.
+Service animals can enter with their owners to public places such as restaurants, hospitals, hotels, airplanes, and the list goes on.
 Therapy dogs and emotional support dogs are not considered service animals hence, they don’t have the same privileges that service dogs.
 They can’t enter all these places or access public facilities since they don’t have legal rights to do it.